KasparEtter/ef1p/internet/index.md

 [developer tools](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_are_browser_developer_tools),
 with which you can inspect the requests it made:

-{% include figure.md source="developer-tools.png" caption="The network tab in [Chrome's developer tools](https://developers.google.com/web/tools/chrome-devtools) shows you the resources the browser loaded in order to render the visited page.
-If you click on one of the resources, you see details such as its request method and the IP address with the port number of the server on the right." scaled="true" themed="true" limited-width-on-print="true" %}
+{% include image.md source="developer-tools.png" caption="The network tab in [Chrome's developer tools](https://developers.google.com/web/tools/chrome-devtools) shows you the resources the browser loaded in order to render the visited page.
+If you click on one of the resources, you see details such as its request method and the IP address with the port number of the server on the right." scaled="true" themed="true" %}

 If you are familiar with the [command-line interface](https://en.wikipedia.org/wiki/Command-line_interface) of your operating system,